 - Lots of winding paths and steps; won't suit those with mobility issues

-- No children under 5, and older kids only allowed during school holidays (a high for most guests)
+- No children under 6, and restrictions apply for older kids - a high for most guests

 - No in-room WiFi and only some rooms have air con (although most have open-air walls, so ventilation isn't an issue)